neuledge/utils-js/README.md

 2. Replace `GITHUB_PRIVATE_TOKEN` with a new private token created under [Github developer settings](https://github.com/settings/tokens).
 Make sure to give the token permission to read/write packages.

 3. Run `yarn && yarn bootstrap`

-## Adding New Packages

-1. Create the package folder under `./packages`
-2. Add reference for the package under root `./tsconfig.json` file (make sure it placed on the right loading order)
-3. Import packages as usual over the workspace

 ## Release new version